hazelcast/hazelcast/README.md

 </network>
 ```

-You'll need to setup [Azure Active Directory Service Principal credentials](https://azure.microsoft.com/en-us/documentation/articles/resource-group-create-service-principal-portal/) for your Azure Subscription for this plugin to work.
+You will need to setup [Azure Active Directory Service Principal credentials](https://azure.microsoft.com/en-us/documentation/articles/resource-group-create-service-principal-portal/) for your Azure Subscription for this plugin to work.
 With the credentials, fill in the placeholder values above.

 ## Azure Configuration

 - `client-id` - The Azure Active Directory Service Principal client ID
 - `client-secret` - The Azure Active Directory Service Principal client secret
-- `tenant-id` - The Azure Active Directory tenant id
+- `tenant-id` - The Azure Active Directory tenant ID
-- `subscription-id` - The Azure subscription id
+- `subscription-id` - The Azure subscription ID
 - `cluster-id` - The name of the tag on the hazelcast vm resources
 - `group-name` - The Azure [resource group](https://azure.microsoft.com/en-us/documentation/articles/resource-group-portal/) name of the cluster.
 You can find this in the Azure [portal](https://portal.azure.com) or [CLI](https://npmjs.org/azure-cli).